lucacorti/cartel/docs/usage.md

 # Usage

-## Common API
+## Pusher API

 All the pusher types share a common interface for message sending.
-Use `send/3` for both single recipient and bulk sending.
+You can use `send/3` for both single recipient and bulk sending.

     alias Cartel.Pusher.<Type>, as: Pusher
     alias Cartel.Message.<Type>, as: Message